dappnode/DAppNodeDocs/docs/user/install/arm.md

 - 8 Gb RAM memory
 - Screen and keyboard (Only for the first installation)
-- Wired connection to the DAppNode
+- Wired connection to the Dappnode

 ## Prepare and boot ISO

-1. Download the file `DAppNodeARM-x.x.xx.img.gz/zip` from [here](https://github.com/dappnode/DAppNode/releases/tag/v0.2.39).
+1. Download the file `DappnodeARM-x.x.xx.img.gz/zip` from [here](https://github.com/dappnode/Dappnode/releases/tag/v0.2.39).

 2. Unzip the file.